 “I grew up on the borderline,” Prince told Rolling Stone’s Bill Adler after the release of Dirty Mind.
 “I had a bunch of white friends, and I had a bunch of black friends.
 I never grew up in any one particular culture” (Adler 1981).
 This is, to put it lightly, something of an exaggeration.
-While Minneapolis was (and is) a majority white city, the Northside neighborhood where Prince spent most of his childhood was predominantly Black.
-After the 1967 uprising in North Minneapolis, the city’s public school system was desegregated, and Prince was among the students who were bussed to the majority-white Kenwood Elementary School for about a year; his fifth grade class photo from John Hay Elementary after he returned in 1968 also includes a fair amount of white kids (see above).
+While Minneapolis was (and is) a majority White city, the Northside neighborhood where Prince spent most of his childhood was predominantly Black.
+After the 1967 uprising in North Minneapolis, the city’s public school system was desegregated, and Prince was among the students who were bussed to the majority-White Kenwood Elementary School for about a year; his fifth grade class photo from John Hay Elementary after he returned in 1968 also includes a fair amount of White kids (see above).
 He would be bussed again, as part of another desegregation experiment, from Lincoln Junior High to Bryant in the early 1970s (Swensson 2017).
-But Prince’s closest friends, from elementary to high school, were all African American: André Anderson, Terry Jackson, Paul Mitchell, and so on.
+But Prince’s closest friends, from elementary to high school, were all Black: André Anderson, Terry Jackson, Paul Mitchell, and so on.

 Prince also spent a significant amount of time as a teenager in the rehearsal space of The Way: a North Minneapolis youth center, located on Plymouth and Morgan Avenues and opened after the neighborhood’s first taste of civil unrest in 1966.
 In addition to fostering many of the North Side’s young, Black musicians–including Prince, André, Morris Day, Sonny Thompson, Jimmy Jam, and Terry Lewis–The Way also offered classes in African American history with a militant edge (Swensson 2017).
 “We considered ourselves part of the black power movement,” Mahmoud El-Kati, an activist and co-founder of The Way, told the Minneapolis Star Tribune in 2016.
 “We wore ‘Black Power’ on our T-shirts and ‘Black is Beautiful’ on the back of them.
 We wanted to help our people become independent from the doctrine of white supremacy” (Furst 2016).